-Beyond the traditional roles that business attorneys fulfill, the attorneys in our Closely Held Businesses and Private Companies Practice Area are very focused on personal, corporate, family, and transitional planning.
-By carefully selecting attorneys with broad practice backgrounds, we are able to tie up loose ends for our clients.
+Beyond the traditional roles that business lawyers fulfill, the lawyers in our Closely Held Businesses/Private Companies Practice Area are very focused on personal, corporate, family, and transitional planning.
+By carefully selecting lawyers with broad practice backgrounds, we are able to tie up loose ends for our clients.
 When clients wish to pursue personal and business tax planning, we are able to offer those services without engaging a table full of lawyers and other advisors.
 We would like to describe some non-traditional roles that, in our opinion, distinguish us from our competition.

 We are fully able to provide estate and tax planning services to our clients.
 Wills are the principal documents that guide this planning, although in appropriate cases revocable and irrevocable trusts are the vehicle to ensure that our clients’ needs are met.
 We encourage flexible planning that will not only deal with normal retirement and life expectancy, but will also accommodate a premature death and its hardship on surviving family members.
 Total lifetime planning is encouraged, including such important elements as asset management for the elderly, institutional care, and life support decisions.
 Particularly in these highly personal and sensitive areas, we find ourselves acting as friends as well as advisors to our clients.